ksu-is/assignment_tracker/projectroadmap.md

 - [X] Test assignment tracker program, noting any issues:
   - [X] Merge Due Date / Due Time into one column to correct sorting issue
   - [X] Make sure all frames are hidden when a new option is selected
-- [ ] Re-test issues to make sure they are resolved - repeat as necessary
+- [X] Re-test issues to make sure they are resolved - repeat as necessary
+  - [X] Kept due date & due time as separate columns - issue was stemming from lack of conversion between datetime objects with pandas and strings in Excel
 - [ ] Prepare final product:
   - [ ] Clean up formatting for consistent design
-  - [ ] Delete unused sections of code
+  - [X] Delete unused sections of code
-- [ ] Create PowerPoint slide for final presentation
+- [X] Create PowerPoint slide for final presentation